 Speak with your doctor candidly and explain why you feel you may have a prescription addiction.
 Your doctor can adjust your dosage or discuss alternatives for the pills you take.

-Prescription Detox in West Palm Beach, FL
+Prescription Detox in Jupiter, FL

 Our services take into account the specific medication you have misused and include the following: